ifshiryaev/dotfiles/README.md

 UPDATE ALL BUNDLED MODULES

-git submodule foreach git pull origin master
+git submodule --recursive --remote

+Not recommended, because this way all submodules are updated to the latest version on remote, not to the pinned (worked and tested) version

 INSTALL A NEW BUNDLE

-git submodule add http://github.com/tpope/vim-fugitive.git bundle/fugitive
+git submodule add http://github.com/tpope/vim-fugitive.git vim/bundle/fugitive
 git add .
 git commit -m "Install Fugitive.vim bundle as a submodule."